MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 > [action]
 >
-> Run the following commands.
+> Run the following commands, using your email address that you entered earlier.
 >
 > **‼️ IMPORTANT !!: DO NOT ENTER A PASSWORD WHEN PROMPTED**.
 Just hit enter.
 >